OutSystems/docs-support/src/troubleshooting/infrastructure-management/slower-queries.md

 Follow these steps:

-1. Check the last maintenance execution, by executing the following query:
+1. Check if the last maintenance execution was successful and if it occurred after the operation that deleted/updated the records, by executing the following query:

         select
             client_name,